Frasan00/envitron/README.md

 // Retrieve a specific schema environment variable with a default value, the type will be inferred from the schema const schemaBasedNodeEnv = env.get('NODE_ENV', "development");

+// You can define a default value both in the get() method and in the zod schema (defaultValue in the get() method has the priority) const databaseUrlWithSchemaDefault = env.get('DATABASE_URL'); // postgres://localhost:5432 const databaseUrlWithLocalDefault = env.get('DATABASE_URL', "postgres://12.12.12.12:5432"); // postgres://12.12.12.12:5432

 // Retrieve searching on all the environment variables regardless of the schema const outsideSchemaEnv = env.getRaw('NON_SCHEMA_ENV');